scds/intro-r/lessons/lesson3b.md

 {: .label .label-green }
 Output
 ```
-TRUE
+[1] TRUE
-FALSE
+[1] FALSE
 ```
 </div>

 ### OR

-The OR operator results in True if at least one boolean is True.
-Otherwise, it becomes False.
+The OR operator results in TRUE if at least one boolean is TRUE.
+Otherwise, it becomes FALSE.

 <div class="code-example" markdown="1">